florian-drawitsch/FluoEM/README.md

 ## Authors

-The FluoEM package was developed by
+The initial FluoEM package development was carried out by
 * **Florian Drawitsch**
+Further development and maintenance will be performed in collaboration with
+* **Ali Karimi**

-under scientific supervision by
+The FluoEM project was developed under scientific supervision by
 * **Moritz Helmstaedter**

 Some of FluoEM's functionality is built around webKnossos (.nml) neurite skeleton files and makes use of an efficient .nml parser developed by